Five Ways Diverse Organizations Hire Differently

 4. Ensure diversity at all levels.

-A recent Gartner study found that by 2022, 75% of organizations with frontline decision-making teams reflecting a diverse and inclusive culture will exceed their financial targets.
-Having more diverse leadership teams will also help attract diverse candidates who can envision their career path with an employer as, for example, a woman or person of color.
+A recent Gartner study found that by next year (2022), 75% of organizations with frontline decision-making teams reflecting a diverse and inclusive culture will exceed their financial targets.
+Having more diverse leadership teams will also help attract and retain diverse candidates who can envision their career path with an employer as, for example, a woman or person of color

 5. Seek out diverse partners.